 The verdict: whose montage brought it harder?

-Once the trash talk had ended the music began.
-After a few measures, Birenberg noticed that his partner was using the Four-On-The-Floor Kick… just as he had.
+Once the trash talk ended, the music began and the two sat down to compare tracks.
+After a few measures, Birenberg noticed that his partner was using a four-on-the-floor kick, just as he did.

 Great minds think alike?

 “It’s really interesting how we both have a similar structure,” Birenberg smiled.
 Then he complimented Robinson’s synth solo, played on his Prophet keyboard.